anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 * Glue data catalog: first 1M objects stored and accessed are free
 * development endpoints for developing ETL code, like notebooks: charged by the minute

+With glue workflow, you can connect ETL activities like crawlers, jobs.
+You can use triggers to execute a job to run after a crawler is completed. so you would have one trigger to trigger the crawler, and another trigger to trigger the job after the crawler is complete

 ### 3.2 Lake formation

 High-level service using Glue (to know the schema) and S3 to create **secure** data lakes from S3, on-prem.
 Loads data and monitors data flows, sets up partitions, helps with encryption and managing keys, defines transformation jobs and monitors them.
 Supports cross-account access.